 Res-Life will accommodate most sincere religious housing preferences i.e. not on the 17th floor of a Tower where Shabbat can be an issue and uptown main campus vs. downtown for proximity to Kosher dining and Shabbat and Holidays at Shabbos House.
 But the earlier they get this request the better, once all housing is assigned it becomes very difficult for them to move things around, and its best if you are in touch with Rabbi Mendel for guidance on this and a letter attesting to this need.

 Also – if the “Jewish Learning and Living Community” is a housing option, consider that.
-Freshmen usually are assigned random roomates, but students who choose to take a class or two in a specific subject can dorm together in one of the many LLC (Living and Learning Communities) and there is one that is connected with the Judaic Studies Department and Hillel.
+Freshmen usually are assigned random roomates, but students who choose to take a class or two in a specific subject can dorm together in one of the many LLC (Living and Learning Communities) and there is one (during some years) that is connected with the Judaic Studies Department and Hillel.
 The two years that we had this program was a great benefit to the participating students as well as to our Jewish campus community.
 But this will not be available if there isn’t enough, and early enough, sign-ups.

 Yes, all the doors open with your electronic card, so much of your college life is bound up with that card.
 But the University will give you a “religious-key” for Shabbos if requested, again ask Rabbi Mendel for any assistance with this matter.